PixelBotGeneralAccess/Pixel-bots-ANU/README.md

 ## Deliverables
 Three main deliverables are identified in our project:
-1. **App** that allows users to draw shapes by coloring the pixels and can run on Samsung tablet provided by client;
+1. **User Interface** that allows users to draw shapes by coloring the pixels and can run on Samsung tablet provided by client;
 2. **Algorithm** that plans and controls movements of the robot based on input to the App;
-3. **System architecture document** with system analysis to support all decisions made (necessary to a smooth handover).
+3. **Relevant documentations** with system analysis and requirement definitions to support all decisions made.
+The information shall suffice for a smooth handover.

 ## Project Requirements

-There are two major tasks in the Input team’s project portfolio.
-One is to develop the app on an Android tablet such that children can draw an image on it.
-Another is to develop software that plans every robot’s path to form the shape that is drawn on the tablet.
-The proof-of-concept column shows the requirements which are necessary for the proof-of-concept at the end of the semester (as this project will likely take the whole year).
-These are the highest priority to be completed, but we will attempt to complete as many of the goals as possible in the time frame.

-We analysed and ranked the importance of customer requirements using weighted pairwise analysis.
-These requirements, ranked from most important to least, are as follows:
-1. Able to sketch a shape on the app;
-2. Able to control the robot with the app;
-3. Bots are able to form user's sketch;
-4. Bots are able to form user's sketch in a timely manner;
-5. Users are able to sketch meaningful, recognisable shapes within the app;
-6. The exhibition is easy to maintain for Questacon;
-7. The user interface is easy to use for all age groups;
-8. The exhibition is fun for kids to play with;
-9. The exhibition is able to attract tourist's attention.

-Based on the customer requirements and their relative importance, we determined the design specifications that need to be fulfilled in the proof-of-concept prototype.
-These specifications are:
-1. Drawing function in the app;
-2. High resolution of the virtual canvas in the app;
-3. Coloring function in the app;
-4. Software embedded on robot is able to receive and respond to the command sent from the tablet;
-5. The software is able to assign a destination for one robot based on the sketch;
-6. The robot is able to move to the assigned destination following the shortest route determined by the software.

-You can check out our customer requirement analysis process by clicking [here](https://drive.google.com/open?id=188l2xUbo27ozwwJaAbWa1InSsLQSRa3M).
+The newest version of project requirements can be found [here](https://drive.google.com/drive/folders/1huY71n9ufuH4K-tJtcv29GhEhsm8hToV).